Q. What ingredients are in your buttermilk starter?

 A. Yes, our starter cultures do work with soy, coconut, and lactose-free milk; however, the heirloom-variety culture, will not generally perpetuate in these alternative milks beyond the first generation or two.
 Therefore, if you intend to use soy, coconut, or lactose-free milk, you will need to maintain a buttermilk culture using cow or goat milk to inoculate each batch of the soy, coconut, or lactose-free buttermilk.
 Please note, the texture of buttermilk made with alternative milks may be significantly thinner than buttermilk made with cow milk.

 Q. Can I use UHT (ultra-high temperature aka ultra-pasteurized) milk to make buttermilk?

 A. UHT milk can be problematic for making cultured foods as it tends to produce less than consistent results.
-If UHT milk is the only variety of milk available, we recommend using a direct-set variety culture as it generally works well with UHT milk.
+If UHT milk is the only variety of milk available, we recommend using a direct-set variety culture.
 We do not recommend using UHT milk with our reusable heirloom-variety culture.
 The nature of UHT milk makes it difficult for the culture to perpetuate properly over several generations.

 Q. Can I use non-homogenized milk to make buttermilk?

 A. Yes.
 Non-homogenized milk makes wonderful buttermilk.
 The only difference you will see when making buttermilk with non-homogenized milk is that the cream will rise to the top of the buttermilk just like it does with the milk so the top layer of the buttermilk will be more yellow in color.

 Q. Can I use raw milk to make buttermilk?